chg-training/chg-training-resources/docs/population_genetics/principal_components_analysis/simulated_pca_example.md

 cols2 = sample( cols1, N/3 )
 ```

-Let's add some structure to our data by adding some random stuff with nonzero mean to each of the subsets:
+If you look closely you'll see that we've made this complicated by making `cols2` a subset of `cols1`.
+Now let's add some structure to our data by adding some random stuff with nonzero mean to each of the subsets:

 ```r
 X[rows1,cols1] = X[rows1,cols1] + rnorm( length(rows1) * length(cols1), mean = 0.25, sd = 0.5 )
 X[rows2,cols2] = X[rows2,cols2] + rnorm( length(rows2) * length(cols2), mean = -0.4, sd = 0.5 )
 ```

 Finally, let's do what we will do in practice for a GWAS, and normalising the matrix.
 We will do this by **standardising the rows**:

 ```r
 for( i in 1:L ) {
 	X[i,] = X[i,] - mean(X[i,] )